-The ANZ Incentive Plan (ANZIP) is designed to align performance to ANZ's strategic objectives and annual operating plan, fairly reward employees and encourage performance without encouraging undue risk taking.
-It is a discretionary incentive plan operating across ANZ, covering the majority of employees.
+The ANZIP is designed to align performance to ANZ's strategic objectives and annual operating plan, fairly reward employees and encourage performance without encouraging undue risk taking.
+It is a discretionary variable remuneration plan operating across ANZ, covering the majority of employees.

-To determine and approve the ANZIP incentive pool, the Board considers Economic Profit performance alongside performance against a balanced scorecard of measures.
+To determine and approve the ANZIP variable remuneration pool, the Board considers: